Decision Atlas

 Human formation pyramid A grounded clickable pyramid with a true triangular top.
 The base is training and mentoring.
 The apex is advisory judgment.
 Starts with instruction The ground is knowledge.
 The point is judgment.
 Advisory Consulting Coaching Mentoring Teaching and Training Judgment narrows upward

-Click a layer.
+Pick the role type.
 The card below opens.
-The card carries the route.
+The card points to the next useful page.

 Decision transmission flow